-Samsung Galaxy Note 7 fires, recall and cancellation: Everything you need to know
+Samsung Galaxy Note 7 fires, recall, cancellation, and rebirth: Everything you need to know

 No!

-Samsung's official stance is that all Galaxy Note 7 owners — of both old and new phones — should return their phone to the carrier or retailer they purchased it from as soon as possible.
-Even if your phone "seems" fine, it absolutely is not.
-Because of the situation with the phone there are extended return and exchange periods for owners of the Note 7, and there shouldn't be any issues with having your purchase refunded or your phone exchanged for a different model.
+Samsung's official stance is that all Galaxy Note 7 owners — of both old and new phones — should immediately return their phone to the carrier or retailer they purchased it from.
+In the unlikely even that you still have a Note 7 kicking around, you should follow the manufacturer's and return it for a refund.

-Samsung has an updated Note 7 recall page with information on how to contact various U.S. retailers for a refund or exchange.
+Samsung has a Note 7 recall page with information on how to contact various U.S. retailers for a refund or exchange.
 The company has done the same in Canada, asking customers to call 1-800-SAMSUNG to find the closest place to return their Note 7.
-And in the UK, carriers say that while they haven't taken direct action just yet, they are monitoring the situation and are in contact with Samsung.

 Taking our customer's safety as our highest priority, we have decided to halt sales and production of the Galaxy Note 7.